Short Story Collections and Anthologies

 Accepting Submissions for “Volume 3: Collapsed Binary”

 For this volume of Argosy, we want to see stories involving strong female protagonists and other female characters taking center stage.
 Any such tales should stand up to the same rigorous standards that we expect from all our pulp submissions.
+Female authors are especially encouraged to submit.

 Send submissions to email@example.com.